hirespace/hirespace-static/README.md

 The server runs on port **6065**, the tests run on port **6066**.
 You can change these settings in ```gulpfile.js``` and ```js/test/karma.conf.js```.

-## To contribute
+## <a name="contributing"></a>To contribute

 I recommend using the WebStorm IDE.
 Please make sure you have [the correct code style settings](https://github.com/slavomirvojacek/useful/tree/master/JetBrains) before you contribute in form of a pull request.
+JSHint will be introduced overtime.

 ### Using git